apache/linkis/README.md

 ### Bundled with MySQL JDBC Driver
 Due to the MySQL licensing restrictions, the MySQL Java Database Connectivity (JDBC) driver is not bundled with the official released linkis image by default.
 However, at current stage, linkis still relies on this library to work properly.
-To solve this problem, we provide a script which can help to creating an custom image with mysql jdbc from the official linkis image by yourself, the image created by this tool will be tagged as `linkis:with-jdbc` by default.
+To solve this problem, we provide a script which can help to creating a custom image with mysql jdbc from the official linkis image by yourself, the image created by this tool will be tagged as `linkis:with-jdbc` by default.

 ```shell